 • Pre-drilled door knob and lockset hole options make them easier to install.

-• Come pre-primed and ready to paint.
+• Comes pre-primed and ready to paint.

 • Typically have more insulating value than wooden doors.